Since this website starts to be followed by an increasing number of visitors, I am receiving more and more questions about traveling in Taiwan.

 William was born in 1959 and has a rich experience in working for international companies.
 He has been a team leader for training abroad programs and has been in charge for receiving foreign clients.
 A licensed tour guide and tour leader, William is also a very fit person who has run 10 marathons and countless semi-marathons.

-In order to contact this Taiwan tour guides group you are welcome to email Anton with the form provided below.
+In order to contact this Taiwan tour guides group please fill the contact form at Anton's personal blog.

 Taiwan government is working very hard to promote tourism in the Beautiful Island and this is an interesting (and completely free) way to have a guided tour (in English) in different locations around Taiwan.